Battle of Langport

 Although the royalist army was not destroyed at Langport, the defeat was to have a significant effect upon troop morale.
 As Goring admitted: 'the consequences of this blow is very much for there is so great terror and dejection amongst our men that I am confident at this present they could not be brought to fight against half their number’.
 Bridgwater fell soon after, isolating the remaining royalist garrisons in the West Country.

 Three alternative locations have been suggested for the battle along the Wagg Rhyne.
-Although the site registered by Historic England seems the most likely, archaeological research would help to resolve any remaining uncertainties.
+Archaeological research by the Battlefields Trust in 2021 and 2023 indicates that the location of the battle is that registered by Historic England on either side of the B3153.
+The reports of these metal detecting surveys are available for download in the File Download section on the left of this webpage.
 Most of the landscape here is still agricultural but there has been some development, especially on the southern site, while there is continuing small scale erosion of the battlefield by small scale development right across this landscape.

-Although there is no on site interpretation or monument, access to all three of the potential battle locations is possible.
-The Wagg Drove is a quiet narrow lane with verges running a little to the side of the Rhyne, giving public access along the entire area and allowing all three locations to be visited.
-There are also several public footpaths running up onto the higher ground to either side of the Drove, allowing both royalist and parliamentary positions of the central site to be visited.
-There is a metalled footpath beside the A372, enabling that site to be explored.
-In contrast the B3153 is a very busy, fast road with no verges.
+There is no on site interpretation or monument at the registered battlefield site, though an information board is located at Huish Episcopi on the A372.
+The Wagg Drove is a quiet narrow lane with verges running a little to the side of the Rhyne, giving public access across part of the battlefield.
+Furpits Lane, where there is some limited parking and public footpaths south east of Hamdown House and the Wagg Rhyne also enable the battlefield to be explored.
+The B3153 is a very busy, fast road with no verges.
 Although it is possible approach the point where the road crosses the Rhyne by walking along the Wagg Drove, it is not recommended to attempt to walk along the main road itself.